d2fn/go-openconnect-monitor/readme.md

 sudo nix run .#openconnect
 ```

-Or use the script `launch.sh` to launch a tmux split pane showing both running processes.
+Or use the script `script/launch.sh` to launch a tmux split pane showing both running processes.